nexpy/nexpy/doc/source/pythongui.rst

               because of the constraints of the other panes.
 Other plotting windows will copy the main window plotting size if requested.

+**Show Projection Panel**
+    This opens a panel for the currently active plotting window to allow projections along arbitrary axesto be plotted and/or saved.
+This is equivalent to clicking on 'Show Panel' in the projection tab (see below).
+    All the open projection panels are displayed as tabs in a single window, with the option of copying projection values from one tab to the other if the plots are compatible.

+**Show Scan Panel**
+    This opens a panel for plotting data across multiple files in the NeXpy tree.
+The limits are used to define projection of the currently plotted data, which is to be plotted against the variable defined by the path in the Scan field.
+This path can either be entered manually, or by selecting a scalar quantity in the tree and clicking the 'Select Scan' button.
+The 'Select Files' button is then used to define the loaded files to be included in the scan.
+Values of the scanned variable are automatically read from the file and entered in the box by the corresponding file, where they can be edited if necessary.

 **Reset Plot Limits**
     This restores the axis and signal limits to the original values.

     .. note:: This is equivalent to clicking on the Home button in the Options Tab (see below).
 Right-clicking within the plot restores the axis limits but does not reset the signal limits.

-**Customize Plot**
-    This opens a panel for the currently active plotting window that allows aspects of the plot, such as titles, axis labels, aspect ratios, skew angles, marker and line colors, and legends to be customized.
-All the open panels are displayed as tabs in a single window.

-    .. note:: This is equivalent to clicking the Edit button in the Options Tab (see below).

 **New Plot Window**
     Opens a new NeXpy plotting window, consisting of a Matplotlib plot pane and